mping/codebits-2014-slides/README.md

 to show speaker notes (asides)

-- rever slides o que é meditação, reduzir
+- rever
-- mais flow na programacao
+ - 2.1 egon
+ - 2.1 put everything down
+ - 3.1 we are so scattered

-- puxar wally para what is meditation? x greed, hatred and stupidity prevent you from enhancing your concentration
+ x greed, hatred and stupidity prevent you from enhancing your concentration
 -
 - meditação e programçao